mozilla/data-docs/src/cookbooks/bigquery/optimization.md

 ## TL;DR: What to implement for quick improvements

+### How to improve both query speed and cost

-- Filter on a partitioned column such as `submission_timestamp` or `submission_date` (_even_ if you have a `LIMIT`: see [optimization caveats](#optimization-caveats))
+- Filter on a partitioned column such as `submission_timestamp` or `submission_date` (_even_ if you have a `LIMIT`: see [optimization caveats](#caveats))
 - Use a sample of the data that is based on the `sample_id` field.
 This can be helpful for initial development even if you later run the query using the entire population (without sampling).
   - Tables that include a `sample_id` field will usually have that as one of the clustering fields and you can efficiently scan random samples of users by specifying `WHERE sample_id = 0` (1% sample), `WHERE sample_id < 10` (10% sample), etc. This can be especially helpful with `main_summary`, `clients_daily`, and `clients_last_seen` which are very large tables and are all clustered on `sample_id`.
 - Many datasets also cluster on `normalized_channel`, corresponding to the channel of the product.
 If you are working with data that has different channels (for example, Firefox desktop), limit your initial query to a channel with a limited population like Nightly (in the case of Firefox desktop, do this by adding `WHERE normalized_channel='nightly'` to your query)
 - Select only the columns that you want (**Don't** use `SELECT *`)
   - If you are experimenting with data or exploring data, use one of the [data preview options](https://cloud.google.com/bigquery/docs/best-practices-costs#preview-data) instead of `SELECT *`.
-- Use [approximate algorithms](https://cloud.google.com/bigquery/docs/reference/standard-sql/approximate_aggregate_functions): e.g., `approx_count_distinct(...)` instead of `COUNT(DISTINCT ...)`
-  - See [approximate aggregation functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators#approximate-aggregate-functions) in the standard SQL reference.
 - Reference the data size prediction ("This query will process X bytes") in STMO and the BigQuery UI to help gauge the efficiency of your queries.
 You should see this number go down as you limit the range of `submission_date`s or include fewer fields in your `SELECT` statement.

+### Improvements to query speed only

+These are still worth doing!

+- Use [approximate algorithms](https://cloud.google.com/bigquery/docs/reference/standard-sql/approximate_aggregate_functions): e.g., `approx_count_distinct(...)` instead of `COUNT(DISTINCT ...)`
 - If using JOIN, trim the data to-be-joined before the query performs a JOIN.
 If you reduce data early in the processing cycle, shuffling and other complex operations only execute on the data that you need.
   - Use sub queries with filters or intermediate tables or views as a way of decreasing sides of a join, prior to the join itself.
-- Do not treat WITH clauses as prepared statements
-  - WITH clauses are used primarily for readability because they are not materialized: if a query appears in more than one WITH clause, it executes in each clause.
-Do not rely on them to optimize your query!

-## Optimization Caveats
+### Caveats

 - For clustered tables, the data size prediction won't take into account benefits from `LIMIT`s and `WHERE` clauses on clustering fields, so you'll need to compare to the actual "Data Scanned" after the query is run.
 - Applying a `LIMIT` clause to a `SELECT *` query might not affect the amount of data read, depending on the table structure.
   - Many of our tables are configured to use _clustering_ in which case a `LIMIT` clause does effectively limit the amount of data that needs to be scanned.
 To check whether your `LIMIT` and `WHERE` clauses are actually improving performance, you should see a lower value reported for actual "Data Scanned" by a query compared to the prediction ("This query will process X bytes") in STMO or the BigQuery UI.
+- Do not treat WITH clauses as prepared statements
+  - WITH clauses are used primarily for readability because they are not materialized: if a query appears in more than one WITH clause, it executes in each clause.
+Do not rely on them to optimize your query!

 ## Some Explanations